How can we help you?

 Table1[[#Headers],[N]]

-Columns from N to M
+Columns N to M

 Table1[[N]:[M]]